 The aesthetician cleansed my face and neck (the treatment area) with a neutral pH unscented cleanser, then wiped the blue "oil removing solution" over the treatment area.
 The solution smelled vaguely like nail polish remover, which was just a bit unsettling.
 It didn't sting or cause any discomfort, however.
 (I later read the ingredients of the blue solution—acetone.)

-After the treatment area was thoroughly cleansed and dried, the aesthetician applied the Cosmelan Mask I, about 3/4 of the jar, avoiding my eye area but getting as close as possible to my lip line.
+After the treatment area was thoroughly cleansed and dried, the aesthetician applied the Cosmelan Mask, about 3/4 of the jar, avoiding my eye area but getting as close as possible to my lip line.
 Almost immediately, the treatment area began to tingle.

 Ten Hours Later

-In the morning, ten hours post Cosmelan 1 application, I wash my face and neck with a mild soap and water, removing the mask completely.
+In the morning, ten hours post-Cosmelan 1 application, I wash my face and neck with mild soap and water, removing the mask completely.
 My face hurts.
-As expected, it is bright pink, as if I stayed out in the sun far too long.
+As expected, it is bright pink, as if I stayed out in the sun for far too long.
 It isn't hideous or anything, just kind of amusing.